HuggingFace Scraper — Models, Datasets & Spaces avatar

 🎯 What this scrapes

-Three repo types, one Actor:
+Three repo types, one HuggingFace scraper:

-• Trending snapshot — leave all filters blank to capture the top-N trending repos by downloads, likes, trending, last_modified, or created_at.
+• Trending snapshot — leave all filters blank to capture the top-N repos by downloads, likes, trending, last_modified, or created_at.

 • Tag filter — pass filterTags to restrict to repos carrying specific tags (e.g. text-generation).